Login

 For more information, please visit Xinxing FR.

-Let&#;s take a look at inherently fire-resistant fabrics.
-Before we start, it&#;s important to note that no fabric is fireproof; given enough time, it will burn.
-That being said, some materials out there resist fire more than others.
-For example, we all know that cotton burns easily and rapidly.
-However, wool and Kevlar inherently resist flames because of the fiber's structure.
+Let's take a look at inherently fire-resistant fabrics.
+Before we start, it is important to note that no fabric is completely fireproof; with enough time, it will burn.
+However, some materials resist fire better than others.
+For instance, cotton burns easily and rapidly, while wool and Kevlar are inherently flame-resistant due to their fiber structure.
 A tightly woven wool fabric will take longer to burn than cotton or linen.

 Inherent vs. Treated